 Not quite what I was hoping for, it was by far the stupidest thing I had said.
 As a politician I was convinced the reporter had selected this worst possible quote because he didn’t like my Christian stances.

 The simple truth is, stupidity sells papers.
-Doesn’t matter if you’re Christian or not, if you say something stupid the press will use it.
+It doesn’t matter if you’re Christian or not, if you say something stupid the press will use it.
 We’ve seen politicians make headlines for misspelling a word, or forgetting how many states there are.
-I got my attention with a more original approach, referencing a talking horse.
+I got my highlighted with a more original approach, referencing a talking horse.
 As one of my more compassionate friends told me later, “If stupidity sells papers, you doubled their circulation.”

 My recollection complete, I turned to my companion to see if this trip down memory lane had done anything to answer her question.
 She was staring intently at the place where my tie had been.
 “Stupidity?,” she asked, still staring, “Is that the whole answer?”